QubesOS/qubes-doc/CodingStyle.md

     -   `ClassName`, `FunctionName`
     -   `pszArgumentOne`, `hPipe` -- use hungerian notation for argument and variables

 -   Horizontal spacing -- maintain at least decent amount of horizontal spacing, such as e.g. add obligatory space after `if` or before `{` in C, and similar in other languages.
 Whether to also use spaces within expressions, such as (x\*2+5) vs. (x \* 2 + 5) is left to the developer's judgment.
+Do not put spaces immediately after and before the brackets in expressions, so avoid constructs like this: `if ( condition )` and use `if (condition)` instead.

 -   **Use single new lines** ('\\n' aka LF) in any non-Windows source code.
 On Windows, exceptionally, use the CRLF line endings -- this will allow the source code to be easily view-able in various Windows-based programs.